 RBC Insurance leads search for Canada’s most dedicated hockey volunteers

-RBC Insurance, with support from Hockey Canada and the Hockey Hall of Fame, today announced the launch of its annual nationwide search for outstanding hockey volunteers.
+TORONTO — RBC Insurance, with support from Hockey Canada and the Hockey Hall of Fame, today launched its annual nationwide search for outstanding hockey volunteers.

-“The RBC Local Hockey Leaders program enables us to turn the spotlight onto this very important part of our sport - volunteerism,” said Bill Hay, chairman of the Hockey Hall of Fame.
+“Through the RBC Local Hockey Leaders program, we’re able to acknowledge the efforts of these important Canadians, who are crucial to minor hockey in Canada,” said Bill Hay, chairman of the Hockey Hall of Fame.
 “RBC Insurance is investing in Canadian communities through hockey, and we are happy to be a part of this effort.”

-Over the past four years RBC Insurance has awarded more than $500,000 to grassroots hockey activities across Canada through the RBC Local Hockey Leaders program.
+Over the past six years RBC Insurance has awarded more than $600,000 to grassroots hockey activities across Canada through the RBC Local Hockey Leaders program.
 Grants have been used to replace aging equipment, make hockey more accessible, train coaches, improve facilities and for many other causes close to the hearts of Canada’s grassroots hockey leaders.

-“We encourage all Canadians to nominate hockey volunteers from their community,” said Bob Nicholson, president of Hockey Canada.
-“These leaders may be organizing fundraisers, coaching teams, making ice, mending socks or teaching life skills - all things that make hockey such an important part of community life in Canada.”
+“We’re asking all Canadians to nominate those tireless hockey volunteers who help make hockey possible in their community,” said Bob Nicholson, president of Hockey Canada.
+“These leaders may maintain the rinks, coach teams, organize fundraisers, or teach life skills - all things that make hockey such an important part of community life in Canada.”

-A panel including National Women’s Team member Jennifer Botterill, National Men’s Sledge Hockey Team captain Jean Labonté, hockey legend Ron Ellis and Dr. Allan Morris, chairman of the Board, Hockey Canada will select winners from nominations submitted through the program website.
-Nominations will be accepted until midnight (EST) on January 31, 2008.
+A panel including National Women’s Team member Jayna Hefford, National Men’s Sledge Hockey Team captain Jean Labonté, hockey legend Ron Ellis, Dave Cobb, Executive Vice President, Revenue, Marketing and Communications, VANOC and Dr. Allan Morris, chairman of the Board, Hockey Canada will select winners from nominations submitted through the program website.
+Nominations will be accepted until midnight (EDT) on April 17, 2009.
 To nominate a dedicated minor hockey volunteer from your area, go to www.rbcinsurance.com.

 RBC Local Hockey Leaders are the behind-the-scenes volunteers who make hockey a positive, safe, and enjoyable activity in their communities.
-Hard work, dependability, enthusiasm and leadership will be amongst the criteria considered when evaluating submissions.
+Hard work, dedication, commitment and impact on the community will be amongst the criteria considered when evaluating submissions.

 This news content was configured by WebWire editorial staff.
 Linking is permitted.